 The City of Edmonton assigns one or more of the following assessment classes based on the land use of your property.
 The different assessment classes are:

-- Other Residential (for example, apartments)
+- Other Residential (for example, apartment buildings)

 - Non Residential (for example, commercial or industrial properties)